The

 13.

-The morning temperature was in the teens causing large vapor clouds to rise above the hot
+The morning temperature was in the teens causing large vapor clouds to rise above

-A slight wind off of Lake Yellowstone created a constantly changing scenery effect.
-The trick was to just
+Thumb Geyser Basin.
+A slight wind off of Lake Yellowstone created a constantly

-sit there and wait for the right amount of steam and wind to display a scene that you really liked.
+of steam and wind to display a scene that you really liked.

 Lake